novatura/laravel/README.md

    - `laravel new sandbox && cd sandbox`
    - `composer require laravel/sail --dev`
    - `php artisan sail:install`
-2. Add this repository as a package by adding the following to `./composer.json`
+2. Add this repository as a package by adding the following to the end of your `./composer.json`

     ```json
     {
-        ...
         "repositories": [
             {
                 "type": "path",